intagliated/intagliated/README.md

              5. Data Privacy and Data Quality- Chandramouli M
              6. Applied Cryptography & Computer Security-  Gautham Sekhar

-#### Upcoming Course Work as part of the Online Diploma in Data Science offered by IIT Madras :
+####  Present Course Work as part of the Online Diploma in Data Science offered by IIT Madras :
              1. Introduction to Deep Learning and Generative AI
              2. Deep Learning and Generative  AI Project
              3. Programming and Data Structures in Python